 Welcome to Jacksonville Airport, your gateway to the Sunshine State!
 With its convenient location and easy-to-navigate layout, JAX is the perfect starting point for your Florida adventure.
 Whether you're a first-time visitor or a seasoned traveler, our guide is here to help you make the most of your airport experience.

 If you're flying in or out of JAX Airport, our extensive guide has got you covered.
 From flight status and tracking to airline departure terminals and gate locations, parking options, terminal maps, and food and shopping directories, we've got all the information and tips you need to get from your door to your gate with ease.
+For more detailed information about other major commercial airports, check out the Comprehensive Airport Guide on iFly's website.
 So sit back, relax, and let us guide you through your the airport journey!